 Today is the 15th of March, the so-called Ides of March.
-On this day 2060 years ago (44 BC) a number of conspirators led by Brutus assassinated Gaius Julius Caesar, one of the most prominent historical figures of the ancient time.
+On this day 2060 years ago (44 BC) several conspirators led by Brutus assassinated Gaius Julius Caesar, one of the most prominent historical figures of the ancient time.

 Index of posts on Rome >>>